data-science-infinity/data-science-infinity.github.io/_posts/2024-03-08-association-rule-learning.md

 * Expected Confidence
 * Lift

-These metrics examine product relationships in different ways, so we utilise each to put forward ideas that address each of the tasks at hand.
+These metrics examine product relationships in different ways, so we utilize each to put forward ideas that address each of the tasks at hand.
 You can read more about these metrics, and the Apriori algorithm in the relevant section below.

 <br>
 <br>